larpon/QtFirebase/README.md

 ## Stability
 The Firebase C++ SDK has (or has had) a lot of stability issues - which QtFirebase does its best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
 Please use the latest SDK version to get the latest fixes.

+When you encounter bugs; Please see if they are known issues [here](https://github.com/firebase/quickstart-cpp/issues) or [here](https://github.com/Larpon/QtFirebase/issues) - before reporting

 # Setup
 For a working and up-to-date example please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.